 - Laurel Road is popular among students and professionals in the healthcare industry.

 At the time of refinancing, the loan must not be in default status, and some lenders might require a specific number of years to have passed since the default.
 Additionally, each lender will have different credit history and eligibility requirements.
-So, you’ll need to speak directly with the desired lender to determine your options.
+Speak directly with the desired lender to determine your options.

 Alternative options to refinancing your defaulted student loans

 If you have a federal student loan in default, you can work to get your loan back in good standing.

 Your first option is to pay your entire loan amount in full.
 However, most people don’t have the ability to make a huge lump sum payment.
 So, this isn’t a practical solution for most student loan borrowers.